 Description

-Six ingredients, five minutes, one incredibly creamy and addictive spinach and feta dip.
-This is one of my all time favourite dip recipes, for good reason.
-It’s so quick, super versatile and always popular at parties.
+Six ingredients, five minutes, one incredibly creamy spinach and feta dip.
+Just throw everything into a food processor and press go.
+This is one of my all-time favorite dip recipes for good reason.
+It’s SO quick and easy, and always popular at parties.

 Ingredients